 - Your costs will also depend on factors such as how well you follow Blaze Pizza’s methods and procedures; your management skills; your business experience and capabilities; local economic conditions; the local market for Blaze Pizza’s products and services; the prevailing wage rates; competition; and sales levels reached during your initial phase of business operations.

 - All expenses payable to third parties are non-refundable, except as you may arrange for utility deposits and other payments.

 - The franchise fee is paid upon execution of the Franchise Agreement and is non-refundable.

-- You must retain one of Blaze Pizza’s designated architects to create your preliminary Restaurant plan at your cost (approximately $900 to $1,500).
+- You must retain one of Blaze Pizza’s designated architects to create your preliminary floorplan at your cost (approximately $900 to $1,500), or one of Blaze Pizza’s Design Managers will create your preliminary floorplan, at no cost to you.
 You may choose to retain one of Blaze Pizza’s designated architects or another architect the franchisor approves, to prepare your construction documents.

 - Upon completion of your construction documents, if you choose not to use Blaze Pizza’s designated architects, the franchisor will require you to employ its designated architect to review and approve the construction documents for a fee of $600 to $1,000.

 - Blaze Pizza’s own designer will review the construction documents too and provide input on the placement of trade dress elements, general restaurant layout, and other input as deemed appropriate, at no charge to you.